 The Kinsley Mountain property (“Kinsley Mountain” or the “Property”) is located in eastern Nevada in Elko County between the towns of Ely and Wendover, Nevada.
 The Company’s Nevada subsidiary has the rights to a mining lease covering 141 unpatented lode mining claims on U.S. Bureau of Land Management (“BLM”) land covering an area of approximately 2,807 acres (1,136 ha).
 New staking has increased the size of the Property to 513 claims plus 6 leased patents totaling 10,410 acres (4,213 hectares).
 Kinsley Mountain lies approximately 75 kilometres (45 miles) southeast of the Long Canyon property where the geological and technical team of Pilot Gold Inc. (“Pilot Gold”, TSX:PLG), then part of Fronteer Gold Inc., defined a significant gold resource in what is now recognized as an emerging gold district.

-Pilot Gold carried out exploration programs at Kinsley Mountain from 2011 through 2015, and has earned a 79% interest in the property, with Nevada Sunrise owning the remaining 21% interest in Kinsley Mountain.
+Pilot Gold carried out exploration programs at Kinsley Mountain from 2011 through 2015, and has earned a 79.1% interest in the property, with Nevada Sunrise owning the remaining 20.9% interest in the Property.

 2015 Resource Estimate